About Hanson Lab

 The Hanson laboratory is located on the third floor of Cornell University's modern and well-equipped Biotechnology Building.

 Our lab welcomes all types of humans as members.
-We strive for inclusion of a diverse set of individuals, united in their desire to make scientific discoveries to benefit society and to communicate them to the world.
+We strive to host a group of individuals who are united in their desire to make scientific discoveries to benefit society and to communicate them to the world.